 Legal Information and Disclosures

-This newsletter is for discussion purposes only, is confidential and intended solely for the recipient, and is not intended for public use or distribution.
+This newsletter is for discussion purposes only.
 This newsletter does not constitute, and should not be construed as, an offer of advisory services, securities or other financial instruments, a solicitation of an offer to buy any security or other financial instrument, or a recommendation to buy, hold or sell a security or other financial instrument in any jurisdiction.
 The provision of information in this newsletter does not constitute the rendering of investment, consulting, legal, accounting, tax, or other advice.

 NONE OF THE INDIVIDUALS OR ENTITIES REFERENCED OR QUOTED HEREIN HAS REVIEWED, APPROVED, SPONSORED, AUTHORIZED, OR ENDORSED THE CONTENTS, THE MERITS OR THE ACCURACY OF THE INFORMATION PRESENTED IN THIS NEWSLETTER.